Installing Solr¶

 Solr is a popular enterprise search platform built on Apache Lucene.
 It’s reliable, scalable, and fault tolerant.
 Read more about it here.

-These instructions describe installing Solr 8 for Liferay 7.1 through 7.3.
-They apply equally to installing Solr 7 for Liferay 7.1-7.2, but some adjustments for version name may be necessary.
+These instructions describe installing Solr 8 for the compatible Liferay versions.
+If installing Solr 7, adjust the version name as necessary.

-There are important limitations to be aware of when installing Solr.
-Read Solr Limitations before proceeding with the installation.
+There are important limitations when using Solr.
+Read Solr Limitations before installing.

 See the Search Engine Compatibility Matrix for detailed information on the compatible Solr and Liferay versions by patch level.